CalabreseLab/seekr/README.md

     $ seekr_download_gencode all -s mouse
 ```

-For consistency across experiments, you may want to stick to a particular release of GENCODE.
+For consistency across experiments, you may want to use a particular release of GENCODE.
 To get lncRNAs from the M5 release of mouse, use `--release`:

 ```
     $ seekr_download_gencode lncRNA -s mouse -r M5